rejackson73/remarks/Nomad/nomad_concepts_arch.md

 # Operating Across Regions

 .smaller[
-* Cluster can Operate Across Regions
+* Multiple Nomad Regions can be Federated Together
+* Jobs are submitted within region, and can be submitted across regions
-* Synchronizes ACLs, Policies, Sentinel Policies
-* Application/State Data NOT Shared
+* ACL Tokens, Policies, and Sentinel Policies are shared across regions - Application/State Data NOT Shared ]
-]

 .center[![:scale 80%](images/Multi-Region.png)]